alexbenfica/mautic_name_sanitizer/README.md

 The first time you run this... it will take more time as more names will need to be updated.
 The subsequent runs will take just a couple of seconds (tested with  database of 56k items and a single core machine).

+Simply add the database information to config.ini and run the script from command line.